 Next, species with glandular dots on the stem (they do not blue).
 First, with a weak partial veil, that usually does not stay on the stem to form a ring, you may only see some remnants along the edge of the cap.

 S. brunnescens (borealis) - young white cap and stem staining chocolate brown, weak purple- to red-brown veil, with stem dots.
 5-needle pine.
 Closely related to S. luteus.

 S. luteus - the Slippery Jack itself.
 Dark cap colour and purple sheathing veil (splays up).
 Lots of glandular dots.
-S. borealis can sometimes look similar.
+S. brunnescens can sometimes look similar.
 2-needle pine.

 Finally, the sometimes difficult to recognize species without conspicuous glandular dots on the stem (there may be a few).
 The ring may or may not be conspicuous.

 S. caerulescens (imitatus var. imitatus) - streaky yellow brown cap.
 Pores bruise brown and only the bottom of the stem bruises blue.
 Suillus lakei can look very similar with sometimes subtle scales.
 Douglas fir.

 S. ponderosus (imitatus var. viridescens) - a little darker brown than S. caerulescens, occasional green patches, often bigger and stockier, with yellow-orange slime on the veil when young.
 Douglas fir.